boxofimagination/bxdk/go/log/README.md

 - formatted -> like Printf in standard log
 - with map[string]interface{} (or log.KV)

-We also add several functions to ease the migration to tdk log.
+We also add several functions to ease the migration to bxdk log.
 Function list and example:

 ```go